deepakg/deepakg.github.io/_posts/2019-09-28-nim-in-action-errata.markdown

   mostPopular = statistic
 ```

 The thing that puzzled me a little about this listing was the lack of an explicit `sync()` call (like one in Listing 6.7 on page 157).
 We spawn multiple threads in a loop to run `parseChunk` but we don't wait and gather their results.
-Looks like the `for resp in responses` loop a couple of lines below, implicitly waits for each thread to finish before retrieving the result.
+This is because the `for resp in responses` loop a couple of lines below, implicitly waits for each thread to finish when it retrieves the result using `^resp`.